 About University of Kent

-Funding includes a generous number of taught and research student scholarships, from fees-only awards to full scholarships which cover tuition fees at the home rate and maintenance grants.
-In addition, there is location-specific funding, sport and music scholarships, and funding specifically for students who pay overseas fees.
+Funding includes taught and research student scholarships, location-specific awards, sport and music scholarships, and funding specifically for students who pay overseas fees.
 We also have a Graduate Teaching Assistantship scheme whereby postgraduate research students receive financial support in return for teaching.
-The majority of Kent’s programmes, including split-site options in Brussels, Paris and Rome, are eligible for the £10,000 Postgraduate Loan Scheme.

-The University of Kent has six exceptional study locations: the UK campuses in Canterbury and Medway and specialist postgraduate centres in Brussels, Paris, Athens and Rome.
-Canterbury and Medway are close to London with easy access by road and high-speed train and there are fast travel links to mainland Europe, including Paris and Brussels, by air, Eurostar or ferry.
-In addition we are hoping to launch part-time postgraduate programmes in the humanities at our centre in Tonbridge from 2016.
+The University of Kent has seven exceptional study locations: the UK campuses in Canterbury and Medway are close to London with easy access by road and high-speed train and there are fast travel links to mainland Europe, including Paris and Brussels, by air, Eurostar or ferry.

 Spending either a full year or a term studying in the heart of this beautiful and historic city, teaching is enhanced by your immersion in a leading centre for European culture.
 Reid Hall provides modern study and support facilities within 18th-century buildings in a historic corner of Montparnasse, with easy access to the city’s resources.